yakir12/dacke-retreat-2025/presentation/presentation.md

 # Fitting a LM

-What is the standard deviation of this probability distribution?
+* What is the standard deviation of this probability distribution?
+* It's 1!

 ![bg right h:100%](media/9.svg)